Tuesday, September 24, 2013

 Panel painting of colorful insects.

-Surrealistic fabric painting of two ladies.
+Surrealist fabric painting of two ladies.

 NOTHING TIME AT THE AIRPORT

-The rest came back from their shopping and my lazing time was over.
+The rest came back from their shopping, and my lazing time was over.

 A Wayang performance.

 We had time to spare, but I was blessed.
-They were nice water colour paintings hanging on the walls there too.
+They were nice watercolour paintings hanging on the walls there too.
 Time to feast my eyes while waiting for the plane.

 Village horse carriage.